Jerron Herman & Molly Joyce: Breaking and Entering

 Each performance will become an inclusive dance party led by a different DJ each night to underscore the joy of disability culture: Kevin Gotkin (Tuesday, November 12), Michael Hammond (Friday, November 15), and JIJI (Saturday, November 16).

 An ASL interpreter will be present at each performance.
-Audio description will be provided for each performance as well.
+Audio description and Audio-to-text projected transcription will be provided for each performance.

 Sound design by Michael Hammond.